 We look after the application from start through to finish to include all consultations with the Company Director/Secretary, drafting of the Court Documents and lodging the order with the Companies Office upon successful conclusion of the matter.
 We will also keep you fully advised as the progress of the application and furnish you with a copy of the Court Order.

-To arrange for a consultation, please contact our team using the details or the form below.
+To arrange for a consultation, please contact our team using the contact form.